BerkeleyHCI/PolymorphicBlocks/reference_library.md

 - `PartsTableFootprintFilter`: utility code to filter a parts table by footprint, implementing `SelectorFootprint`.
 - `PartsTableSelectorFootprint`: utility code to construct the footprint, for a `HasStandardFootprint`.

-Look at some example implementations to for the `PartsTable` API and utilities.
+Look at some example implementations for the `PartsTable` API and utilities.

 ## Design Patterns and Conventions